 Reptiles are ectothermic (cold-blooded), and rely on their environment to regulate their temperature.
 When they need to warm up, they move to a warm area, and vice versa.

 In the wild, snakes are adapted to the climate of their natural environment.
-When we keep them in captivity, it’s our responsibility to make sure their tank temperature is correct.
+When we keep them in captivity, it’s our responsibility to make sure their tank temperature is optimal.

-Snakes from tropical countries, like ball pythons, require higher temperatures than snakes from temperate climes.
-Make sure you research what temperature your snake needs.
+Snakes from tropical countries, like ball pythons, require higher temperatures than snakes from more temperate climes.
+Make sure you research what temperature your species of snake needs.

 What are the Best Heat Bulbs for Snakes?

 Whichever heat lamp you choose, you’ll need to select a heat bulb to go with it.
-There are a few different types to choose from:
+There are a few different types:

 - Infrared Reptile Lights are designed to be used at night.
 However, some snakes can detect infrared, according to the Journal of Experimental Biologists.
 Most snake owners prefer to use ceramic heat emitters at night, to be on the safe side.

-What Are the Best Heating Lamps for Snake’s Vivarium?
+What Are the Best Heating Lamps for a Snake’s Vivarium?

 1) Zilla Premium Reflector Dome